deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

     3. view and understand request in isolation
     4. reusability of cached component

 #### Client & Server Connectors
     * Client : initiates the connection.
 Source.
     * Server : listens for connections, responds to requests in order to supply access to its services.
     * A component can include both client & server.

 #### Cache Connector
   * typically implemented within the address space of the connector that uses it.
   * some cache are shared
     * effective in reducing the impact of flash crowds
   * REST attempts to balance the desire for transparency with desire for the efficient use of network
     * It doesn't assume that absolute transparency is always required.
   * Cacheability of a response can be determined since the interface is generic (Uniform interface)
   * Can be overridden by control data (cache-control)

 ####  Resolver
-    * translates partial or complete resource identifier into network address information needed for inter-component communications.
+  * translates partial or complete resource identifier into network address information needed for inter-componentcommunications.
   * DNS host name : naming authority of a resource

 #### Tunnel
   * Relays communication across a connection boundary (firewall, low-level network gateway)
   * Some rest components can switch from active component behavior to that of a tunnel.
     * Eg. HTTP Proxy switches to tunnel behavior in response to CONNECT method request
-        * This allows client to communicate to remote server directly using a different protocol, such as TLS
+      * This allows client to communicate to remote server directly using a different protocol, such as TLS, which doesn'tallows proxies.
+      * Tunnels disappears when both ends terminate their communication.

 ### Components

 * * *